Road hierarchy: Highway access

 Ramps may be described by their orientation.
 A directional ramp curves toward the desired direction of travel, a semi-directional ramp exits on the side of the road opposite to the desired direction of travel, then curves back toward the desired direction, and a non-directional ramp curves away from the desired direction of travel (such as the looping ramps in a cloverleaf interchange).

-The full set of ramps that connect a controlled-access highway to another road is called a grade-separated junction (UK) or interchange (US).
+The full set of ramps that connect a controlled-access highway to another road is called a interchange (American English) or grade-separated junction (British English).
 The interchange is classified as a system interchange if traffic remains in the highway system, traveling from one controlled-access highway to another, or a service interchange if the interchange serves a local area by allowing travel between a controlled-access highway and a road without access control.
 The controlled-access highway is called the mainline, and the uncontrolled road is called the crossroad.
 More complex interchanges involving many roads may have characteristics of both types of interchanges as required.

 The number of directions one can travel toward or away from the interchange on all of the roads involved is the number of "legs".
 When two roads meet, there are four paths to and from the interchange, and so the interchange has four legs, but if one of the roads terminates at the interchange, it will only have three legs.
 Interchanges with more legs require joining elements from four- and three-legged interchanges in order to permit travel from any one direction to any other direction.
 If all possible connections exist, it is a complete interchange providing complete access; if not, it is an incomplete interchange providing incomplete access.

 Limited-access road

-A limited-access road, often called a limited-access highway (US), divided highway (US), or dual carriageway (UK), and in some situations an expressway, is similar to a controlled-access highway in that it conforms to many or most of the standards that controlled-access highways follow, but does allow some uncontrolled access to local roads.
-They can be viewed as a middle ground between controlled-access highways and arterial roads.
+A limited-access road, also known as limited-access highway in the U.S. and as expressway in numerous countries (including parts of the U.S.), is similar to a controlled-access highway in that it conforms to many or most of the standards that controlled-access highways follow, but does allow some uncontrolled access to local roads.
+They can be viewed as a middle ground between controlled-access highways and minor arterial roads.
 The degree of isolation from local traffic varies between countries and regions, as does a precise definition of the term itself.

 Controlled-access highways can also be viewed as a subset of limited-access highways that has stricter requirements.